MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 Supply values for the following parameters:

 - Set the **EnvironmentName** parameter to your Environment ID.
-- The **NewBackupRetentionPeriodInDays** paramter should be set to 7, 14, 21, or 28.
+- The **NewBackupRetentionPeriodInDays** parameter should be set to 7, 14, 21, or 28.

 ## System backups